Habitat is building green!

-- We receive light emitting diode (LED) lightbulbs for all of the light fixtures in the house.
-Using just 10 watts, an LED bulb can produce light equivalent to 60-watts, and can last up to 50,000 hours.
+- We install light emitting diode (LED) lightbulbs for all of the light fixtures in the house.
+Using just 10 watts, an LED bulb can produce light equivalent to 60-watts and can last up to 50,000 hours.

-- Bathrooms in all our houses are vented to the outside with programmable timers to exhaust the stale & moist air to the outside.
+- Bathrooms in all our homes are vented to the outside with programmable timers to exhaust the stale & moist air to the outside.